KristjanESPERANTO/MagicMirror-3rd-Party-Modules/result.md

 ## [MMM-WeatherBackground by BrianHepler](https://github.com/BrianHepler/MMM-WeatherBackground)

-1. - W - There is no 'package.json'.
+1. Issue: There is no `package.json`.
 We need this file to gather information about the module.
 2. Typo: Found 'Magic Mirror' in file `README.md`: Replace it with `MagicMirror²`.

 ## [MMM-WeatherChart by mtatsuma](https://github.com/mtatsuma/MMM-WeatherChart)

-1. - W - There is no 'package.json'.
+1. Issue: There is no `package.json`.
 We need this file to gather information about the module.
 2. Typo: Found 'Magic Mirror' in file `MMM-WeatherChart.js`: Replace it with `MagicMirror²`.

 ## [MMM-WeatherDependentClothes by fruestueck](https://github.com/fruestueck/MMM-WeatherDependentClothes)

-1. - W - There is no 'package.json'.
+1. Issue: There is no `package.json`.
 We need this file to gather information about the module.
 2. Typo: Found 'Magic Mirror' in file `MMM-WeatherDependentClothes.js`: Replace it with `MagicMirror²`.
 3. Recommendation: Found 'XMLHttpRequest' in file `MMM-WeatherDependentClothes.js`: Replace it with built-in fetch.

 ## [MMM-weatherforecast by jharttech](https://github.com/jharttech/MMM-weatherforecast)

-1. - W - There is no 'package.json'.
+1. Issue: There is no `package.json`.
 We need this file to gather information about the module.
 2. Typo: Found 'Magic Mirror' in file `MMM-weatherforecast.js`: Replace it with `MagicMirror²`.
 3. Recommendation: Found 'XMLHttpRequest' in file `MMM-weatherforecast.js`: Replace it with built-in fetch.

 ## [MMM-WeatherGraph by FlatPepsi17](https://github.com/FlatPepsi17/MMM-WeatherGraph)

-1. - W - There is no 'package.json'.
+1. Issue: There is no `package.json`.
 We need this file to gather information about the module.
 2. Recommendation: Found 'XMLHttpRequest' in file `d3.min.js`: Replace it with built-in fetch.

 ## [MMM-WeatherHourlyByDay by dWoolridge](https://github.com/dWoolridge/MMM-WeatherHourlyByDay)

-1. - W - An error occurred while getting information from 'package.json': Error: Invalid version: "1.0"
+1. Issue: An error occurred while getting information from 'package.json': Error: Invalid version: "1.0"

 ## [MMM-WeatherOrNot by mykle1](https://github.com/mykle1/MMM-WeatherOrNot)

-1. - W - There is no 'package.json'.
+1. Issue: There is no `package.json`.
 We need this file to gather information about the module.
 2. Typo: Found 'Magic Mirror' in file `MMM-WeatherOrNot.js`: Replace it with `MagicMirror²`.

 ## [MMM-WebHookAlerts by PjTewkesbury](https://github.com/PjTewkesbury/MMM-WebHookAlerts)

-1. - W - package.json issue: No repository field.
+1. `package.json` issue: No repository field.
 2. Typo: Found 'Magic Mirror' in file `README.md`: Replace it with `MagicMirror²`.
 3. Typo: Found 'Magic Mirror' in file `package.json`: Replace it with `MagicMirror²`.

 ## [MMM-Webuntis by thyed](https://github.com/thyed/MMM-Webuntis)

-1. - W - package.json issue: No repository field.
+1. `package.json` issue: No repository field.

 ## [MMM-WebView by Iketaki](https://github.com/Iketaki/MMM-WebView)

-1. - I - No image found.
+1. Issue: No image found.
 2. Typo: Found 'Magic Mirror' in file `MMM-WebView.js`: Replace it with `MagicMirror²`.

 ## [MMM-weconnectid by NikolasRupp](https://github.com/NikolasRupp/MMM-weconnectid)

-1. - W - An error occurred while getting information from 'package.json': Error: Invalid version: "0.8"
+1. Issue: An error occurred while getting information from 'package.json': Error: Invalid version: "0.8"

 ## [MMM-WeeklySchedule by pinsdorf](https://github.com/pinsdorf/MMM-WeeklySchedule)